PRTProject.com - The future of transportation

 Another good candidate for early installations would be any isolated communities, such as islands or remote locations.
 A good example would be Catalina Island, California...

 The total track length is modest and would provide a good test of elevation and corrosive weather conditions.
-If test results lead to design changes, any incompatibility with mainland installations is less critical because the systems are not connected.
+If test results lead to design changes, any incompatibility with mainland installations is less critical since the systems are not connected.

 Still have questions?
-Click here for the FAQ...
+Click here for FAQ...

-© Copyright 2006 PRTProject.com.
+© Copyright 2017 PRTProject.com.
 All Rights Reserved.